-Understand the basic principles of law that relate to commercial transactions, and learn how to apply these principles to problems that arise in commercial transactions and consumer transactions both inside and outside the United States.
+Understand the basic principles of law that relate to commercial transactions, and learn how to apply these principles to problems that arise in commercial transactions and consumer transactions in the U.S. and internationally.

-Learn the nature of law, how laws are made, and the complex interactions between law and social, political, and economic forces in both the domestic and foreign arenas.
+Learn the nature of law, how laws are made, and the complex interactions between law and social, political, and economic forces.

-To explain logal terms in simple, plain, and yet accurate English so that such terms will be of use to you as a future business manager.
+To explain legal terms in simple, plain, and yet accurate English so that such terms will be of use to you as a future business manager.